-Investment risk and Nutmeg financial
+Investment risk and Nutmeg investments

 These are usually about how the company is run and managed.
 As far as we can judge, investing with Nutmeg is no riskier than investing with other companies.
 To be fair, judgment is difficult because our knowledge of company management is never direct.